-- the increase in rent, fees and other expenses by €3.5 million due to additional consultancy, audit, recruitment, legal and communications services fees in 2019, including the expensing of €1.5 million in transaction costs related to our U.S. initial public offering of which €1.0 million were recorded in 2018 and €507 thousand in 2019 that were initially recorded as a reduction of premiums related to share capital and then reversed to SG&A expenses upon the determination by management in 2019 that the offering would be delayed, and costs associated with a change in the executive board members in July 2019, resulting in an internal reorganization.
-These increases in fees and other expenses were partially offset by the decrease in rental expenses following the application of IFRS 16; and - the payroll costs related to our administrative staff members, which increased by €2.5 million, mainly resulting from the increase in share-based payment expenses (excluding employer's contribution) by €1.9 million, from €1.5 million in 2018 to €3.4 million in 2019.
+- the increase in rent, fees and other expenses by €3.5 million due to additional consultancy, audit, recruitment, legal and communications services fees in 2019, including the expensing of €1.5 million in transaction costs related to our U.S. initial public offering of which €1.0 million were recorded in 2018 and €507 thousand in 2019 that were initially recorded as a reduction of premiums related to share capital and then reversed to SG&A expenses upon the determination by management in 2019 that the offering would be delayed, and cost associated with a change in the executive board members in July 2019, resulting in an internal reorganization.
+These increases in fees and other expenses were partially offset by the decrease in rental expenses following the application of IFRS 16; and - here and when expenses were paramy onnes by the declease in return expenses viewed by €1.5 million, and it has 16; and the payroll costs related to our administrative staff members, which increased by €1.5 million, mainly resulting from the increase in share-based payment expenses (excluding employer's contribution) by €1.9 million, from €1.5 million in 2018 to €3.4 million in 2019.
 At December 31, 2019, we employed 29 SG&A staff, which included six positions that were created during the year ended December 31, 2019.

-Depreciation, amortization and provision expenses increased from €35 thousand in 2018 to €0.3 million in 2019, primarily due to the application of IFRS 16 standard since January 1, 2019.
+Depreciation, amortization and provision expenses increased from €35 thousand in 2018 to €0.3 million in 2019, primarily due to the application of IFRS 16 standard since January 1, 2019